asvirdi/ML-workshop-ali/labs/lab 0.md

 ### PIP configuration
 * PIP is a python package manager
+* Check if pip is configured by running `pip install elasticsearch`.
+If install fails, pip is not configured correctly.
 * It needs to be configured to allow you to download python packages through the artifactory mirror
 * Create a pip config file with one of the following configurations (you will need to make the directories if there are not existent):
     * Windows:   %APPDATA%\pip\pip.ini